 - Annual Volunteer Survey: As required, the Peace Corps conducts annual, confidential surveys of Volunteers and shares global survey results with Congress.
 The Peace Corps revised its performance plans for Country Directors to ensure that results from the annual Volunteer survey are considered in annual reviews of performance.
-The survey provides the agency with Volunteer feedback on the usefulness of sexual assault risk reduction training that Volunteers receive. - Early Termination: The Peace Corps tracks early terminations of Volunteers, and provides annual reports to Congress on early termination rates among Volunteers, including demographic data associated with early termination. - Monitoring and Evaluation: Implementation of the SARRR program includes important monitoring and evaluation systems for the program's activities based on best practices from the evaluation and sexual assault fields.
-Quality improvement is a continuous effort, and the Peace Corps is constantly monitoring and evaluating program implementation and outcomes to identify opportunities for greater efficiency and effectiveness.
-An optional, anonymous Response Quality Survey also enables Volunteers who have been sexually assaulted to give feedback on the quality of services they received from the Peace Corps. - Country Portfolio Review: The Peace Corps completes annual Country Portfolio Reviews to objectively evaluate its allocation of resources across the countries where the Peace Corps serves or is considering service.
+The survey provides the agency with Volunteer feedback on the usefulness of sexual assault risk reduction training that Volunteers receive. - Early Termination: The Peace Corps tracks early terminations of Volunteers, and provides annual reports to Congress on early termination rates among Volunteers, including demographic data associated with early termination.

+Monitoring and Evaluation: The SARRR program includes a comprehensive monitoring and evaluation system for the program's activities based on best practices from the evaluation and sexual assault fields.
+Quality improvement is a continuous effort, and the Peace Corps is constantly monitoring and evaluating the SARRR program and outcomes to identify opportunities for greater efficiency and effectiveness.

+An optional, anonymous Response Quality Survey enables Volunteers who have been sexually assaulted to give feedback on the quality of services they received from the Peace Corps.
+Additionally, an integrated case management system is being designed that will help Peace Corps offices track cases and share appropriate data with other Peace Corps offices for overall improved case management.

+Country Portfolio Review: The Peace Corps completes annual Country Portfolio Reviews to objectively evaluate its allocation of resources across the countries where the Peace Corps serves or is considering service.